A Cotton Office in New Orleans: Family ties to New Orleans and visit

 Edgar Degas had familial ties to Creole New Orleans.
 Germain Musson, Degas's maternal grandfather, was born of French descent in Port-Au-Prince.
 In the aftermath of the Haitian Revolution, he relocated in 1810 to New Orleans where he established himself as a cotton exporter.
 Musson married Marie Céleste Désirée Rillieux who was from a prominent Creole family.
 They had five New Orleans-born children including Degas's mother, Marie-Célestine Musson, and Michel Musson.
 After his wife died in 1819, Germain Musson moved his family to Paris.
 He relocated back to New Orleans after the 1832 marriage of his daughter Marie-Célestine to Auguste Degas.
 When Edgar was born, Auguste arranged the purchase of a New Orleans cottage in his son's name.

 Edgar Degas made his first and only trip to the United States and the birthplace of his mother in the fall of 1872 at the behest of his brother René.
 René at the time was running a cotton brokerage in New Orleans with their other brother Achille.
 René had married his first cousin Estelle Musson, daughter of Michel Musson.
 Before he left for New Orleans, Edgar was at an artistic crossroads.
 He was still uncertain about focusing his painting on contemporary subjects and had not yet found much success selling his art.

-During his stay in New Orleans, Edgar Degas resided in Michel Musson's rented mansion in the Garden District.
+During his stay in New Orleans, Edgar Degas resided in Michel Musson's rented mansion on Esplanade Avenue.
 Degas lived with his uncle; René, Estelle and their family; Michel Musson's other two daughters (one of whom was married to businessman William Bell) and their families.
 He spent much time painting these family members, especially Estelle.
 However, Degas expressed dissatisfaction with this work in letters to his friends Henri Rouart and James Tissot.

 Michel Musson and his partners ran a cotton factoring firm whose office was in close proximity to Achille and René's business.
 William Bell and his business partner Frederick Nash Ogden worked in the cotton trade close by.
 Degas would spend some time each day in his brothers' office receiving and responding to mail, reading newspapers, and overhearing his brothers' and their associates' commercial conversations.
 Degas would write to Tissot that, in New Orleans, "One speaks of nothing but cotton."